sebastiandedeyne/sebastiandedeyne.com/content/posts/php-wishlist-pipe-operator.md

 Collection::macro('foo', fn (Collection $collection) => …);
 ```

-We can mix and match third party methods our with our own.
+We can mix and match third party methods with our own.

 ```php
 use App\Support\Collection\{foo}